Open Bible Data Home About News OET Key

 Indeed, being someone whom others approve of is better than having silver and gold.

-Yahweh made both of them.
+Yahweh made all of them.

 3Sensible people observe something dangerous happening and avoid it,

-4People who are humble, who reverently fear Yahweh,
+4People who are humble, who revere Yahweh,

-5Deceptive people live dangerously, as if they were walking down a road covered with thorns and traps;
+5Deceptive people live dangerously, as if they were walking down a road covered with thorns and traps,

 but people who want to stay alive avoid living that way.